microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 } // namespace semseg
 ```

-How did I know that that's the code I should put in the header?
-By looking at `modules/objectdetection/faster_rcnn.hpp`.

 Each of the arguments to the single function that we need to implement is explained in the header file, but
 to be more verbose: